Developer Guide

 All direct dependencies of this project are either GPL licensed, or are licensed more permissively.

-But testing code does call the reponses
+But testing code does call the responses

 module, which is licensed under the Apache 2.0 license.